dasorik/unity-dev-console/README.md

 ```

 ## Variables
 Variables can be set that are able to be used lated within that session.
 To set a variable, enter `set {VarName} {Value}` into the console (ie. `set name "Tony"`).
 A variable can be set to any value, and can be set more than once.
+A variable cannot be a colour literal (see above), or the following: `true, false, null`.

 Call `unset {VarName}` to remove the variable and the stored value.

 You can use a variable in place of any regular parameter, providing it has been set with a value and that value could be used in the command context.